netlify/angular-runtime/README.md

 ## Request handling

 Starting with Angular@19.
-The build plugin makes use of `server.ts` file to handle requests.
-The default Angular scaffolding does generate incompatible code for Netlify so build plugin will swap it for compatible `server.ts` file for you automatically if it detects default one being used.
+The build plugin makes use of the `server.ts` file to handle requests.
+The default Angular scaffolding generates incompatible code for Netlify so the build plugin will swap it for compatible `server.ts` file automatically if it detects default version being used.

-Make sure you do have `@netlify/angular-runtime` version 2.2.0 or later installed in your project.
-Netlify compatible `server.ts` file imports utilities from this package, so Angular Compiler need to be able to resolve it and it can only do that if it's installed in your project and not when it's auto-installed by Netlify.
+Make sure you have `@netlify/angular-runtime` version 2.2.0 or later installed in your project.
+Netlify compatible `server.ts` file imports utilities from this package and Angular Compiler need to be able to resolve it and it can only do that if it's installed in your project and not when it's auto-installed by Netlify.

 ### Customizing request handling